-6.4 The QQI Programme
+6.4 The Programme

-The College QQI programme is overseen by Programme Board, and it is intended that
+The College teaches a single programme that is overseen by Programme Board and it is intended that

-- The programme award complies with the NFQ classification as a Specific Purpose Level 5 Certificate in International Foundation Studies award. - The programme and modules are described in terms of MIPLOs and MIMLOs, FET credits, and its corresponding NFQ level as per the QQI programme validation specifications39. - All students and staff will be clear as to the workload associated with the modules that need to be completed in terms of total learning hours and teaching/tutorial contact hours before teaching and learning of that module commence.
+- The programme award complies with the NFQ classification as a Specific Purpose Level 5 Certificate in International Foundation Studies award. - The programme and modules are described in terms of MIPLOs and MIMLOs, FET credits, and its corresponding NFQ level as per the QQI programme validation specifications41.

-39 QQI's Awards Standards for Pre-Higher Education Awards for International Students (2015)
+41 QQI's Awards Standards for Pre-Higher Education Awards for International Students (2015)

-- The College's Recognition of Prior Learning considerations included in UPOL006 UniHaven Access, Transfer and Progression Policy enables applicants for programmes to seek recognition of previous study or professional experience. - For full programme details see chapter 4.
+- All students and staff will be clear as to the workload associated with the modules that need to be completed in terms of total learning hours and teaching/tutorial contact hours before teaching and learning of that module commence. - The College's Recognition of Prior Learning considerations included in UPOL006 UniHaven Access, Transfer and Progression Policy Rev 2 enables applicants for programmes to seek recognition of previous study or professional experience. - For full programme details see chapter 4.